 ICST 4413 Intercultural Studies Practicum (3).
-Under the supervision of a qualified practitioner, students engage in a field context experience that integrates practice and theory related to missionary life, work, and growth.
+Under the supervision of a qualified practitioner, students engage in a field context experience that integrates practice and theory related to cross-cultural life, specialized work, and growth.

 ICST 4415 Understanding the Muslim World (3).
 This course expands the student's knowledge and understanding of Muslim culture, worldview, and practices.